Boston TV broadcasters send news to iPods

 Boston TV executives say they hope viewers will view the news where there are no televisions — at work, on the T [subway], in Starbucks — and then check the tube for updates once they are home.
 They also hope that, like viewers, advertisers will follow the content.

 All are seeking new revenue streams at a time when local TV news viewership continues steadily on a decade-long decline.

-CBS4 Mobile, a subscription service designed to give Sprint and Verizon Wireless customers access to news, traffic and weather videos from the station, is days away from launch, said vice president and station manager Angie Kucharski.
+CBS4 Mobile, a subscription service designed to give Sprint and Verizon Wireless customers access to news, traffic, and weather videos from the station, is days away from launch.
 The service will cost about $3 per month and be billed directly to subscribers by their cell phone companies.

 In June, Fox network affiliate WFXT-TV plans to relaunch its Web site with a focus on exclusive video not seen on its regular newscasts, spokeswoman Maggie Hennessey Nees told the Globe.
-WHDH-TV, the local NBC station, already offers text updates of weather and school closings via mobile phone and plans to add exclusive news video to its website in the near future, said spokeswoman Ginny Lund.
+WHDH-TV, the local NBC station, already offers text updates of weather and school closings via mobile phone and plans to add exclusive news video to its Web site in the near future.

 Boston's PBS station WGBH-TV started offering podcasts of some of its programs last year and also has a video-on-demand channel on the local Comcast cable system.
 ABC-affiliate WCVB-TV launched last year on its site three-minute Web-only newscasts, called ClickCasts, three times a day.

 Future US's leading brands bring the most important, up-to-date information right to your inbox